Vladimir Ashkenazy plays Chopin

 A film by Christopher Nupen

-Two days before his legendary recital at the Royal Festival Hall in London, recorded live on the Decca label, Vladimir Ashkenazy gave another concert, shot by his friend Christopher Nupen.
-The recital took place in a very uncommon venue, in front of the student of the Essex University, in England.
-He played the same programme, completely dedicated to Chopin.
+Two days before his legendary recital at the Royal Festival Hall in London, recorded live by Decca, Vladimir Ashkenazy gave another concert, shot by his friend Christopher Nupen.
+The recital took place in a very uncommon venue - in front of the student body of the University of Essex, in England.
+He played the same program, completely dedicated to Chopin.

-Vladimir Ashkenazy was the formidable pianist prodigee, second prize at the International Chopin Piano Competition in Warsaw (1955), first prize at the Queen Elisabeth Music Competition the year after, and finally, first prize at the Tchaikovsky Piano Competition in 1962.
-There he is, in 1972, at the top of his carreer as a pianist, a very fertile period for recordings and concerts.
+Vladimir Ashkenazy was the formidable pianist prodigy, second prize at the International Chopin Piano Competition in Warsaw (1955), first prize at the Queen Elisabeth Music Competition the year after, and finally, first prize at the Tchaikovsky Piano Competition in 1962.
+Here he is flimed, in 1972, at the top of his career as a pianist, a very fertile period for recordings and concerts.

 Duration : 46 min

 Location : University of Essex (Essex, Great Britain)

 Production : © Allegro Films